CleanroomMC/cleanroom-website/docs/groovy-script/mods/enderio/sag_mill_grinding.md

     duration(int)
     ```

 - `float`.
-Format error: Sets the chance to increase outputs up to 100% with an applicable bonusType.
+Sets the chance to increase outputs up to 100% with an applicable bonusType.
 Requires greater than 0.
 (Default `1`).

     ```groovy:no-line-numbers
     grinding(float)